Neighbourhood Facilities Policy

 - Issues based activities such as tenant participation, employment, transport, homelessness etc.

 Neighbourhood facilities will generally be provided in residential dwellings unless existing purpose built facilities become vacant.
-It is not anticipated that FACS Housing would construct new purpose built facilities.
+It is not anticipated that DCJ Housing would construct new purpose built facilities.

-To be eligible to lease a property from FACS Housing as a neighbourhood facility, an organisation must be able to demonstrate that it:
+To be eligible to lease a property from DCJ Housing as a neighbourhood facility, an organisation must be able to demonstrate that it:

 - is a non profit legal entity, such as an incorporated association, a company limited by guarantee, a cooperative, or local council;